emredogan7/graph-of-thrones/README.md

 </figure>

-### Finding the shortest path between two characters:s
+### Finding the shortest path between two characters:

 In order to find the shortest path between two characters (i.e. from Arya to Ramsay), I tried the default shortestPath algorithm defined in the Neo4j.
 But this function does not take into account the weight property and calculate the distance as the steps between source and target nodes.For our case (Arya -> Ramsay), the shortest path results with 2 steps which does not consider the weights.